manuelp/jfilter/README.md

 ## Maturity level

-This is a POC: the API should be considered *alpha*, and may be subject to change.
+This is a POC: the API should be considered *beta*, and may be subject to change.

 Right now, we have a small number of primitives and functions that rely on [TotallyLazy](http://totallylazy.com/) for the most generic ones (callables, predicates, etc).